arduino/docs-content/content/hardware/03.nano/boards/nano-r4/datasheet/datasheet.md

 Power can either be supplied via the VIN pin, or via USB-C® connector.
 If power is supplied via VIN, the MP2322GQH buck converter steps the voltage down to 5 V.

-A power OR circuit manages the selection between the USB and VIN power inputs, automatically routing the available voltage to the system's main power rail.
+A power OR circuit manages the selection between the USB and the +5 VDC output of the buck converter supplied from VIN, automatically routing the available voltage to the system's main power rail.

 <div style="background-color: #FFFFE0; border-left: 6px solid #FFD700; margin: 20px 0; padding: 15px;">
-When using the 3V3 pin to power external peripherals, make sure stay below 150 mA since, above that value, the board may become very hot.
+When using the 3V3 pin to power external peripherals, notice that above 150 mA the board may become very hot due to LDO regulator functioning basis.
 </div>

 #### Power Tree